abpframework/abp/docs/en/tutorials/todo/single-layer/index.md

 ## See Also

-* Check the [Web Application Development Tutorial](../../book-store/part-01.md) to see a real-life web application development in a layered architecture using the [Application Startup Template](../../../solution-templates/layered-web-application).
+* Check the [Web Application Development Tutorial](../../book-store/part-01.md) to see a real-life web application development in a layered architecture using the [Layered Application Startup Template](../../../solution-templates/layered-web-application).